-Payroll figures offer a wealth of business intelligence insights, helping companies establish solutions based on past analytics.
+Payroll numbers offer a wealth of business intelligence insights, helping companies establish solutions based on past analytics, and monitoring their payroll performance.
 The challenge, particularly in large companies, is ensuring that various departments are working in tandem to achieve the best possible results.
 Payroll managers must actively coordinate with their counterparts in human resources to ensure a smooth flow between the departments.
 Measuring the level of coordination can help expose areas of inefficiency.

 Local vs. Global Payroll

 Carrying out payroll at one company with one location can be challenging and time consuming.
 Imagine the difficulty when a company has multiple locations around the world requiring a multi-country payroll operation.
 In that sense, even a single company functions like a whole fleet of companies, with payroll terms and compliance demands changing from country to country.

 In today’s global environment, companies frequently open branches overseas to save costs.
 But the challenge to payroll efficiency grows in parallel, with more potential errors, new compliance challenges, and more demand on the oversight and reporting staff.
 A company may save money overall, but if there were issues with payroll efficiency in one location, a global workforce will only deepen those problems.

 When the challenge grows so much, it’s time to look to technology.
 Today by automating global payroll errors can be taken out of the equation entirely, and compliance can be programmed into the process.
 Oversight and reporting can be simplified.